Writing Better Technical Docs with AI.

 Step 2: Review the structure

 - Does the document flow from high-level to detailed?
+A good doc starts with “what this is and why it exists” before diving into implementation details.

 Step 3: Fix the voice

 Rewrite this to be more concise.
 Use active voice.
 Remove any sentences that don’t add information.
 Our docs style is direct and practical — no fluff.
+If a sentence starts with “It is important to note that,” just say the thing.
+If this applies to your team, our AI Code Migration: Upgrade Legacy Codebases Without the Pain guide covers the details.

 Step 4: Generate examples